 We also reach clients indirectly through our channel partnerships, integrations with workflow software, and other technology providers.
-Our channel partners include financial institutions, such as .
-Additionally, Flywire has integrations with leading accounting and ERP systems, such as . and vertical-specific software providers such as .
+Our channel partners include financial institutions, such as Bank of America Corporation, as well as a number of referral partners such as .
+Additionally, Flywire has integrations with leading accounting and ERP systems, such as Ellucian Company, L.P., Epic Systems Corporation and Rezdy Pty Ltd, and vertical-specific software providers such as .